-Units of INV are being marketed in the Netherlands under Section 1:13b of the Dutch Financial Supervision Act (Wet op het financieel toezicht, or the "Wft").
-In accordance with this provision, Consonant Investment Management Co., Ltd. (the "AIFM") has submitted a notification with the Dutch Authority for the Financial Markets.
+The units of INV are being marketed in the Netherlands under Section 1:13b of the Dutch Financial Supervision Act (Wet op het financieel toezicht, or the "Wft").
+In accordance with this provision, AIFM has notified the Dutch Authority for the Financial Markets of its intention to offer these units in the Netherlands.
 The units of INV will not, directly or indirectly, be offered, sold, transferred or delivered in the Netherlands, except to or by individuals or entities that are qualified investors (gekwalificeerde beleggers) within the meaning of Article 1:1 of the Wft, and as a consequence neither the AIFM nor INV is subject to the license requirement pursuant to the Wft.
 Consequently, neither the AIFM nor INV is subject to supervision of the Dutch Central Bank (De Nederlandsche Bank, "DNB") or the Netherlands Authority for Financial Markets (Autoriteit Financiële Markten, the "AFM") and this Article 23 AIFMD Prospectus is not subject to approval by the AFM.
-No approved prospectus is required to be published in the Netherlands pursuant to Article 3 of the Prospectus Directive.
+No approved prospectus is required to be published in the Netherlands pursuant to Article 3 of the European Directive 2003/71/EC (the EU Prospectus Directive) as amended and implemented in Netherlands law.
 The AIFM is solely subject to limited ongoing regulatory requirements as referred to in Article 42 of the AIFMD.